aws-samples/aws-online-data-migration-workshop/module3/README.md

     -   From the top menu select **Action**→ **Refresh Cache** then select **Start**

-2.   **View original data**- Run the below command in your Putty SSH session to view the original data time stamp & permissions for the file **saturn.gif** located on /nfs_source
+2.   **View original data**- Run the below command in your SSH session to view the original data time stamp & permissions for the file **saturn.gif** located on /nfs_source